-This general procedure for optimizing the platform is based on the Fog Node retrieving radio network related information and determining appropriate video quality levels for each device based on QCI and congestion and providing them for enforcement by the Local Video Server.
+This general procedure for optimizing the platform is based on the Edge/Fog Node retrieving radio network related information and determining appropriate video quality levels for each device based on QCI and congestion and providing them for enforcement by the Local Video Server.
 Figure 7.3.1-2 illustrates this procedure.

 Note that this is an informative figure for a procedure that seeks to allow for optimization of 3GPP services using service exposure under development and/or for the use of ETSI ISG MEC specifications.